onewittygrassblade/akka-iot-tutorial/README.md

 ![IoT system schema from https://doc.akka.io](https://doc.akka.io/docs/akka/current/typed/guide/diagrams/arch_boxes_diagram.png)

-The first goal is to implement the following core logic of this design:
+The requirements of the tutorial include the following core logic of this design:
 * Register new devices into new or existing groups
 * Query a device to record the temperature
 * Query a device to return the most recent temperature reading
 * Query a device group to return the temperature readings from all devices

-Further goals include:
+Further requirements include:
 * Register new user
 * Integrate device protocol with user protocol